roland19deschain/ZenSwift/README.md

 ## License

-ZenSwift is available under the MIT license.
-See the LICENSE file for more info.
+ZenSwift is released under an MIT license.
+See [LICENSE](LICENSE) for more information.